dqops/dqo/docs/checks/column/nulls/not-nulls-count.md

 **Check description**

-Detects empty columns that contain only null values.
-Counts the number of rows that have non-null values.
+Verifies that a column contains a minimum number of non-null values.
+The default value of the *min_count* parameter is 1 to detect at least one value in a monitored column.
 Raises a data quality issue when the count of non-null values is below min_count.
 Stores a separate data quality check result for each daily partition.

 |Data quality check name|Friendly name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|-------------|--------|----------|----------|-----------------|-----------------|------------|--------|